Quality and Safety

 At Orlando Health, we strive to provide the highest level of quality and safe care for our patients.
 As a part of that commitment, we promote patient involvement in the daily planning of their care through the use of a white board located in each patient’s room, as well as hourly rounding to ensure that your loved one is being kept safe and having their needs met.
 We also have a Rapid Response Team (RRT) to immediately address concerns that a change has occurred that could compromise the health of your family member.

 Nurses at Orlando Health have an esteemed history, spanning close to a century.
 Since 1918, our nurses have embarked on and continue a legacy of caring for patients, families and our community.
 At Orlando Health, nurses advocate for superb patient care, and are trusted and respected by our patients and interprofessional partners.
 We believe in using the best evidence to guide practice to achieve exemplary outcomes for our patients.
 Our goal is to provide exemplary patient- and family-centered care focused on our mission to improve the health and quality of life of the individuals and communities we serve, and to advance the profession of nursing through clinical excellence and caring practice.
-Arnold Palmer Medical Center is Orlando Health’s first Magnet® accredited hospital, which is the highest recognition a healthcare organization can achieve for excellence in nursing care.
+Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies is Orlando Health’s first Magnet® accredited hospital, which is the highest recognition a healthcare organization can achieve for excellence in nursing care.
 Other Orlando Health hospitals are actively pursuing Magnet® designation as well.

 Several agencies and organizations publicly report various pieces of information regarding the quality of care provided by hospitals throughout the state and country.
 The information is often posted on their websites, where one can compare several hospitals to each other.